white87332/react-redux-isomorphic/README.md

 # react-redux-isomorphic

-This is a react isomorphic sample
+This is a react isomorphic sample, it's include i18next languages setting.